-The Giants signed free agent defensive tackle Kendrick Clancy who will replace the recently released Norman Hand.
+The Giants signed free agent defensive tackle Kendrick Clancy, who will replace the recently released Norman Hand.

-The Eagles were able to sign free agent quarterback Mike McMahon who will compete for the main backup job against veteran signal caller Koy Detmer.
+The Eagles were able to sign free agent quarterback Mike McMahon, who will compete for the main backup job against veteran signal caller Koy Detmer.
 The club did lose a key player, though, over the weekend.
 Gone is starting defensive end Derrick Burgess to Oakland.
 Losing Burgess could hurt if veteran end N.D.
-Kalu hasn't regained his form before suffering a serious knee injury last year or former first-round pick Jerome McDougle doesn't pick up his play in a big way.
+Kalu hasn't regained his form since suffering a serious knee injury last year or former first-round pick Jerome McDougle doesn't pick up his play in a big way.

 The NFC North was the busiest division over the weekend.

-The Detroit Lions lost backup quarterback Mike McMahon, as noted above, but replaced him quickly be agreeing to a one-year deal with Jeff Garcia.
+The Detroit Lions lost backup quarterback Mike McMahon, as noted above, but replaced him quickly by agreeing to a one-year deal with Jeff Garcia.
 He's a good fit for their offensive system and will be ready to play if called upon.

 The Green Bay Packers continued their salary cap purge by releasing veteran free safety Darren Sharper because they didn't want to pay his roster bonus and they have yet to sign any free agents from other teams.

 The Minnesota Vikings jumped on Sharper after he was released and signed him to a multi-year deal.
-Sharper should prove to be a big upgrade over Brian Russell who remains a restricted free agent.
+Sharper should prove to be a big upgrade over Brian Russell, who remains a restricted free agent.
 You have to like their secondary now with the addition of Sharper and cornerback Fred Smoot.
 Look for them to address their needs at linebacker later in free agency and in next month's NFL Draft.

 Turning our attention to the NFC South, that division saw some minor moves take place.

 The Atlanta Falcons were able to re-sign veteran cornerback Kevin Mathis and fullback Fred McCrary.
 Both were key players in the club's success late in the season.
-They followed that up by signing free agent guard Matt Lehr who will likely compete for a starting job.
+They followed that up by signing free agent guard Matt Lehr, who will likely compete for a starting job.

-The New Orleans Saints re-signed veteran cornerback Jason Craft who will compete for the nickel role.
+The New Orleans Saints re-signed veteran cornerback Jason Craft, who will compete for the nickel role.

 In the NFC West, the Arizona Cardinals finally stayed out of the free agency fray over the weekend and the rest of the division was quiet as well.